SQream/sqream_docs/feature_guides/compression.rst

 Compression Methods
 ------------------------
+In some cases, if SQream finds that the given compression method cannot effectively compress the data, it will return to the default compression type.

-The following table shows the available compression methods:
+The following table shows the supported compression methods:

 .. list-table::
    :widths: auto